All posts

 Imagine you're going to a one-off food festival in your city.
 You don't have a group to bring; you're going to explore and potentially meet interesting people.

-With Meetup: You might find that a local food enthusiast group is also attending, and you could RSVP to join them.
+With Meetup, you might find that a local food enthusiast group is also attending, and you could RSVP to join them.
 If that group is active and organised, this could be a useful way in.
 If there's no relevant group, or the group organiser hasn't set up an event for the festival, Meetup doesn't help.

-With FirstMove: You download the app, create a quick profile, and arrive.
+With FirstMove, you download the app, create a quick profile, and arrive.
 VibeZones at the festival show you other FirstMove users who are there and open to connecting.
 You can see who's nearby, indicate interest in people you'd like to meet, and start conversations with ice-breaker prompts — all without any advance coordination.

 The scenario where Meetup helps more: you want to find a community around food and attend regular events together over months.